Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 2

 The correlation length of the two-dimensional Ising model is the same as the correlation length for its random-cluster representation so that we will state the result in terms of the random-cluster.
-We use the parameters $p$ and $\alpha=\alpha(p)$ without revealing the connection with $\beta$ in the notation.
+We use the parameters $p$ and $\alpha=\alpha(p)$ without revealing the connection with $\beta$ in the notation. \begin{proposition} For $p<p_{\mathrm{sd}}$ and any $a\in\mathbb{L}$,